fr33n0w/thechatroom/README.md

 # DONE!

-Note: TheChatRoom has been created and runt on root user machines, probably you need to be root to run it, let me know if you encounter some difficulties!
+Note: TheChatRoom has been created and run on root user machines, probably you need to be root to run it, let me know if you encounter some difficulties!

 LXMF Contact: 0d051f3b6f844380c3e0c5d14e37fac8
 ---